 The PC has the most emulators available out of any platform, with literally hundreds being developed over decades.
 But what state is emulation for the PC in now?

-Whether you are wanting to play some classic NES games, relive some 1980s arcade memories or dig out the old Wiimotes from storage for some Wii bowling, you’ll be excited to learn that all of this is possible on the PC with emulators.
+Whether you want to play some classic NES games, relive some 1980s arcade memories, or dig out the old Wiimotes from storage for some Wii bowling, you’ll be excited to learn that all of this is possible with this awesome list of emulators for the PC.

 Dolphin – Nintendo GameCube/Wii

 Dolphin is the only emulator to consider when you are looking to play Nintendo GameCube or Wii games on the PC.